cncf/tag-security/governance/process.md

     * The scope of the work required

-1. **Ask the group for collaboration:** Rather than immediately beginning work on a solution, bring the issue up for discussion at a meeting, explain it, and ask if others are interested in collaborating.
-This ensures that solutions are created with multiple perspectives.
+1. **Ask the group for collaboration:** Rather than immediately beginning work on a solution, add the issue to a meeting agenda and bring the issue up for discussion at the scheduled meeting, explain it, and ask if others are interested in collaborating.
+This ensures that solutions are created with multiple perspectives as well as verifies there is community interest in pursuing the proposal.
 The outcome of this conversation will be:
     * The group agrees that this problem is appropriate scope Group.
     * Criteria for completion are added to the issue that include a "definition of done", ideally with validation by the target audience.
-Also note in the issue if it will be a time-bounded or on-going project.
+Also note in the issue if it will be a time-bounded project with a defined deliverable or and on-going stream.
-    * At least one person is tasked with creating a solution
+    * At least one person is recommended or nominated as a potential lead.
-    * Those interested in working on the solution either begin work or set up time or expectations with others to begin work.
+    * Those interested in working on the solution comment on the issue so coordination may begin and set up time or expectations with others to begin work.
-    * A Chair or Technical Lead agrees to act as Representative, which means they will take responsibility to ensure that progress is tracked and that outcomes are reported to the group or propose closing the issue if there is not sufficent activity to sustain the effort.
+    * A Chair or Technical Lead agrees to act as a "sponsor", which means they will take responsibility to ensure that progress is tracked and that outcomes are reported to the group or propose closing the issue if there is not sufficent activity to sustain the effort.

-1. **Accept or close the proposal.** Accepted proposals will be assigned to the Representative and the active members working on the project should be noted in the issue, along with information about expected duration and milestones.
+1. **Accept or close the proposal.** Accepted proposals will be assigned to the Sponsor and the Project or Team Lead working on the effort, with members interested in contributing noted in the issue, along with information about expected duration, milestones, scope, and anticipated deliverables (for projects).
 If a proposal is closed, it should note the reason and link to discussion minutes.

 ### Active projects